If you want to get pregnant, you are pregnant or you gave birth in the last year.

 - Contact details for all the professionals

-If your baby is under one year old, we can offer:
+If your baby is under 18 months, we can offer:

-- Advice and information about your mental health problem and treatment options
+- Advice and information about your mental health and treatment options

 - Advice about the risks and benefits of using psychiatric medication if you are breastfeeding